gunnarbeutner/ssh-bastion/README.md

 # SSH-BASTION
-A logging SSH relay, with LDAP & public key auth.
+A logging SSH relay, with LDAP, public key auth and relay agent.

 ## Logging Functionality
 This application will MITM all SSH sessions directed at your internal servers and log the interactive sessions to disk.